 The main entrance is blocked by an enormous pile of stone blocks which lead up to the apex of the arch.
 It was clear that a fun scramble lay ahead.

 Looking back from the top of the arch to the collapsed platform at the end of the causeway.

 The history of the temple is unknown and it can be dated only by its architectural style, identical to Angkor Wat, so scholars assumed it was built in the early 12th century.

 The basic layout is three enclosing galleries around a central sanctuary.
 Many of the structures have collapsed, leaving giant heaps of stones, with trees and thick brush thriving amidst its towers and courtyards.

-A number of semi-official looking wardens seemed to be hanging around to help guide people and stop anyone accidentally killing themselves.
+A number of semi-official-looking wardens seemed to be hanging around to help guide people and stop anyone from accidentally killing themselves.

 Hidden away among the rubble and foliage are several impressive carvings depicting scenes from Hindu mythology and Buddhist motifs.